How to Get an Idaho Marriage License

 Idaho requires your marriage license to be signed by a legal officiant, minister, judge or governor.
 I am an elopement photographer and legal officiant for the state of Idaho and can sign your marriage license.
 Idaho doesn’t require witnesses.
 This is great if you are eloping alone with your photographer or officiant.

 To obtain your marriage license both parties must appear together at the Recorder’s Office.
 You will both need to show proof of age and identity.
 A valid government issued photo ID with a birth date will do the trick.
 You will need to provide your social security number.
-Some counties want to see a physical copy of your SS card.
+Some counties want to see a physical copy of your social security card.
 Marriage license fees vary by county but are about $30.
-Also, bring cash because most Recorder’s Office’s only accept this form of payment!

 If you are eloping in Stanley: